Louis Gossett Jr.: 1998–2024: Later works

 In 2004, the video-game Half-Life 2 was released, in it Gossett voiced an alien species called Vortigaunts.
 That year he also acted in the sitcom Half & Half, these episodes were The Big My Lover, My Brother, and The Big Thanks for Nothing.

 In 2005, Gossett acted in the Christian film Left Behind: World at War, and the drama Lackawanna Blues.
 That year on television, he played Free Jaffa Leader Gerak in several episodes of Season 9 of the sci-fi television series Stargate SG-1.

-In 2006, the video-game Half-Life 2: Episode One was released, Gossett reprised his voice role as the Vortigaunts.
-He contributed to another voice role in Saving Private Brian an episode of Family Guy.
+Gossett contributed to another voice role in Saving Private Brian an episode of Family Guy.
 That year he also acted in the films Solar Attack, and All In.

-In 2007, he acted in Tyler Perry's Daddy's Little Girls, and Bill Duke's Cover. and That year, he provided voice work in the documentary Rwanda Rising, and played Lucius Fox in The Batman animated series.
+In 2007, Gossett acted in Tyler Perry's Daddy's Little Girls, and Bill Duke's Cover. and That year, he provided voice work in the documentary Rwanda Rising, and played Lucius Fox in The Batman animated series.

-In 2008, he flew to Africa to film a series of commercials for the Namibian beer Windhoek Lager.
+In 2008, Gossett flew to Africa to film a series of commercials for the Namibian beer Windhoek Lager.
 He voice acted in the animated film Delgo.

 In 2009, Gossett provided voice talents in the Thomas Nelson audio Bible production known as The Word of Promise.
 In this dramatized audio, Gossett played the character of John the Apostle.
 The project also featured a large ensemble of well known Hollywood actors including Jim Caviezel, Jason Alexander, Marisa Tomei, and more.
 He acted in the films Shannon's Rainbow, and The Least Among You.

 In 2010, Gossett acted in the film Dog Jack, and Tyler Perry's Why Did I Get Married Too?.

 In 2011, Gossett acted in the film The Grace Card.

 In 2012, Gossett acted in The Undershepherd, and Smitty.

 In 2013, Gossett narrated an audiobook based on Twelve Years a Slave.
 He also acted in Havre de Grace, an episode of the drama series Boardwalk Empire.
 Michael Noble of Den of Geek wrote the quality of the episode is "done so largely through demonstrating its embarrassment of riches.
 The single-episode appearance of Louis Gossett Jr. is a case in point.
 In what was essentially a cameo, he offered a richly characterised performance, full of tiny gestures and behavioural tics, held together by a brilliantly earthy vocal delivery that perfectly captured the weary" character.

-From 2014 to 2015 he acted in a recurring role in Extant.
+From 2014 to 2015, Gossett acted in a recurring role in Extant.
 He also appeared in Madam Secretary and The Book of Negroes.